neo-project/neo-node/docs/oracle-dns-protocol.md

 # Oracle DNS Protocol

-The Oracle plugin can serve DNS data securely by resolving `dns://` URLs through a DNS-over-HTTPS (DoH) gateway.
-This ensures oracle nodes read authoritative data directly from public resolvers (such as Cloudflare) without passing plaintext DNS queries over untrusted networks.
+The Oracle plugin resolves RFC 4501 `dns:` URIs through a DNS-over-HTTPS (DoH) gateway.
+This lets oracle nodes read authoritative DNS data (TXT for DKIM/SPF/DIDs, CERT/TLSA, etc.) without sending plaintext DNS queries.

 > **When should I use it?**
-> Any time you need on-chain access to TXT records (DKIM, SPF, DID documents, etc.), TLSA records, or X.509 material published via DNS.
+> Whenever you need DNS data on-chain and want the request to stay encrypted end-to-end.

 ## Enable and configure